Billing & Insurance

 All insurance plans have varying requirements, which you must know to ensure coverage.
 This may require you to take an active role in contacting your insurance plan regarding precertification, referrals, etc. You are encouraged to pay all amounts not covered by insurance at time of preregistration or check-in, including co-pays, noncovered services, deductibles and/or coinsurance.

 Hospital and clinic charge information is provided by Revenue Cycle upon request, within a realistic time and at no charge.
 Your insurance company can give you an estimate of the amount covered.
-For additional information, contact Financial Clearance at 1-844-312-8263 (toll-free).
+For additional information, contact Financial Counseling Contact Center at 1-844-372-4497.

 - We will request a copy of your insurance card.